leovantoji/Bertelsmann_Udacity_TechScholarship_CloudDevOps_Nanodegree/Notes.md

   - Encrypting data (User).
   - Preventing or detecting when an AWS account has been compromised (User).
   - Restricting access to AWS services to only those users who need it (User).
+- **Servers in the Cloud** have revolutionised the IT industry.
+  - Scale capacity up and down based on demands.
+  - Storage, more memory and computing power can be added as needed.
+  - Obtain servers in minutes.
+  - No need for onsite hardware or capital expenses.

+## AWS Foundation & Compute Service
+- **EC2 (Elastic Cloud Compute)** is a foundational piece of AWS' cloud computing platform and is a service that provides servers for rent in the cloud.
+EC2 is **NOT considered serverless**.
+- **Instances** are phyiscal servers in an AZ / data centre.
+- There are several **pricing options** for EC2.
+  - **On demand** - Pay as you go, no contract.
+  - **Dedicated hosts** - You have your own dedicated hardware and don't share it with others.
+  - **Spot** - You place a bid on an instance price.
+If there is extra capacity that falls below your bid, an EC2 instance is provisioned.
+If the price goes above your bid while the instance is running, the instance is terminated.
+  - **Reserved instances** - You earn huge discounts if you pay up front and sign a 1-year or 3-year contract.
+- **EBS (Elastic Block Store)** is a storage solution for EC2 instances and is a physical hard drive that is attached to the EC2 instance to increase storage.
+- There are 2 types of memory for an EC2 instance:
+  - In memory (instance store).
+  - EBS.
+- EBS is able to **persist data** after EC2 is terminated and is **automatically replicated** in its AZ.
+- **Security** in the cloud allows you to have complete control over your virtual networking environment.
+  - Configure your virtual network with public or private facing subnets.
+  - Launch your servers in the selected networks to secure access.
+- **VPC (Virtual Private Cloud)** allows you to create your own private network in the cloud.
+You can launch services, like EC2, inside of that private network.
+A VPC spans all the AZ's in the region.
+- **Compute power in the cloud** is a faster way to build applications, providing:
+  - No servers to manage (i.e. serverless).
+  - Ability to continuously scale.
+  - Ability to run code on demand in response to events.
+  - Pay only when your code runs.
+- **AWS Lambda** provides you with computing power in the cloud by allowing you to execute code without standing up or managing servers.
+  - Lambdas have a time limit of 15 minutes.
+  - The code you run on AWS Lambda is called **Lambda function**.
+  - **Event-driven**: Lambda code can be triggered by other AWS services.
+  - Application developed using Lambda is considered **serverless**.
+- **Elastic Beanstalk** is an orchestration service that allows you to deploy a web application at the touch of a button by spinning up (or provisioning) all of the services that you need to run your application.